khroushan/bookAnalysis/README.md

 of the book till whole book.

-The other thing that we can try is .... theorem, if we look at the instagram of occurance of the words it seems they are fit into eq ....
+The other thing that we can do is to check the Zipf's law.
+According to Zipf's law the frequency of a word is predicted by
+$$ f = cr^{-s} $$
+where $r$ is the rank of the word in text.
+If $s$ is different for different author?

-The next goal would be recognition of an author form
+The next goal would be recognition of an author form the feeded text. possible way is to follow the same step for spam filtering with the difference that the decision is not binary (number of authors).
+Maybe better to remove high frequency words such as 'a' 'the' word between all authors.